Rent and Utility Help

 One in three Denver households is paying more than a third of their income toward housing, and many are struggling to pay rent and utilities.

 Due to demand, Denver’s rent and utility assistance programs are not currently accepting applications.
 New funds will become available and we will reopen applications in January 2024.
 Please check back here at that time.

-If you are worried about paying rent, you can come to Room 163 in the Denver County Courthouse, located at 1437 Bannock St, from 8 a.m. - 12 p.m. every Monday through Friday.
-Staff are available to answer questions and assist if you are facing eviction or in need of rental assistance.
+If you have received a court summons for eviction, please see our eviction resources, or attend our free eviction legal clinics in Room 163 in the Denver County Courthouse, located at 1437 Bannock St, from 8 a.m. - 12 p.m. every Monday through Friday.
+Staff are available to answer questions and assist if you are facing eviction.

 The following organizations may also have resources:

 Colorado Housing Connects or 1-844-926-6632 – Provides utility payment assistance, information on housing resources such as affordable housing, Tenant-Landlord Mediation services, public benefits assistance.